Herb Roasted Turkey Breast

 Over the years, I made two notable tweaks to Ina’s original recipe.
 The first is that I always double the amount of marinade she calls for.
 The second is that I always prep the turkey one day in advance so the flavors have time to really infuse the turkey meat.

-The combinations of herbs create a really wonderful savory crust that somehow manages to penetrate the entire turkey.
-It is simply delicious!
+The combinations of herbs create a really wonderful savory crust that infuses the entire turkey breast.
 The hardest part is prepping the herbs you’ll need, which I think we can agree is more time consuming than it is difficult!

 Look no further, this is simply the best turkey recipe and the only one you’ll ever need.

-• I always prepare and cook this turkey (or any turkey) entirely the day before, cooking it 5 degrees before it is fully cooked.
+When Thanksgiving or Christmas rolls around and turkey is on the menu, as a one man show in the kitchen, I always prepare and cook this turkey breast (or any turkey) entirely the day before, cooking it about 5-10 degrees before it is fully cooked.
+(You will need a probe thermometer to achieve this.)
 Let it cool completely, wrap and place in the fridge.
 (It is significantly easier to slice when cold.)
-Slice and place on a parchment lined sheet pan.
-Pour a bit of stock (or gravy if you prefer) over the meat, cover the pan with foil, and heat in a 350 degree oven until heated through.
-Platter and serve.

-• I use an in- oven thermometer such as the Thermoworks DOT to ensure you do not overcook the turkey.
+• For guaranteed perfect results, use an in- oven thermometer such as the Thermoworks DOT to ensure you do not overcook the turkey breast (or any cut of meat!)

 Sliced herb roasted turkey breast on a platter garnished with whole cranberries and parsley